felipecodes/felipecodes/README.md

 My name is Felipe Oliveira from Brazil (🇧🇷).
 I've been working as Front-End Engineer since 2016 and currently I'm working at [BeeTech.Global](https://beetech.global/), you can see more about my work at [felipecodes.com](https://felipecodes.com).

-In my free time I like to keep close with my family watching movies (🎞️) and series (📺), to read books (📚) and eventually, I like to keep close with nature with a camping (🏕️).
+In my free time, I like to keep close with my family watching movies (🎞️) and series (📺), to read books (📚) and eventually, I like to keep close with nature with a camping (🏕️).

 Would you like to find me?